KatCheng/Assignment03-Stockholm/Assignment04/README.md

 Gender: Three students are female and one student is male.

+I grouped and differenced the students based on these three categories.
+In order to show the differences between them, I suggest using contrasting background colors.

 #### Structure

 Instead of listing all the paragraphs, I thought it would be interesting to stack multiple Z-patterns one over another.
 In this way, In order for the contents to be contracting, I suggest using contrasting colors for the background.
 While at the same time remain consistent, I think the odd images can be positioned to the right of the article, and the even images can be on the left.
 Also, since we are using Z-pattern, it would be nicer if we list the contents in bulletpoints instead of gigantic paragraphs.